Skip to content ↓

 Staff in Little Apples

-Mrs Fenton - Preschool Lead/ Early Years Teacher (Butterfly Key Person)
+Mrs Fenton - Preschool Lead Teacher (Butterfly Key Person)

 Mrs Stevens - Preschool Teacher (Butterfly Key Person)